Modeling Gas Evacuation Mechanisms in Present-Day Globular Clusters: Stellar Winds from Evolved Stars and Pulsar Heating: Discussion

-We extend our computational analysis to investigate the efficiency of pulsar wind feedback in a simulation modeled after the globular cluster 47 Tucanae, which is known to harbor 23 millisecond pulsars.
-The detection of intracluster ionized intracluster gas within 47 Tucanae allows for a detailed comparison between simulated results and the strict observational density constraints.
-The millisecond pulsar energy injection is known to be rather significant and, as such, we conclude that the pulsar wind thermalization efficiency must be extremely low in order to maintain the low density constraints for this cluster.
-Other clusters of interest in our analysis, M15, NGC 6440, and NGC 6752, are known to a host smaller populations of 8, 6, and 5 millisecond pulsars, respectively.
-While there is a high variability in the total pulsar energy injection per cluster, all observations indicate a tenuous intracluster medium.
-We argue that, when present, the millisecond pulsar population is rather ineffective at clearing gas within the cluster's core.
-The heat supplied by millisecond pulsars within a globular cluster is difficult to estimate, mainly due to the highly uncertain thermalization and mixing efficiency of the emanating Poynting flux within the core of the cluster.
-What needs to be demonstrated, perhaps by means of three dimensional, magneto-hydrodynamical simulations, is that pulsar outflows are not efficiently {\it poisoned} by the baryons emanating from the evolved stars by the time that they reach the edge of the cluster.
+\btt{It is likely that, when present, the millisecond pulsar population thermalizes gas inefficiently, requiring only a small fraction of the spin-down luminosity to be mixed within the gas to drive central densities to their low observed values.} The heat supplied by millisecond pulsars within a globular cluster is difficult to estimate, mainly due to the highly uncertain thermalization and mixing efficiency of the emanating Poynting flux within the core of the cluster.
+What remains to be demonstrated, perhaps by means of three-dimensional, magneto-hydrodynamical simulations, is that pulsar outflows are not efficiently polluted by the baryons emanating from the evolved stars by the time that they reach the edge of the cluster.
 We suspect, based on current observational constraints, that the pulsar wind energy is only efficiently thermalized at much larger radii.
 Observations of globular clusters with accompanying X-ray haloes support this idea \citep{Mirabal2010}.
 In addition, it has been suggested by \citet{Hui2009} that while the luminous X-ray pulsar wind nebulae have been detected from pulsars in the Galaxy, there is no evidence of a contribution to the diffuse X-ray emission by pulsar wind nebulae within globular clusters.
-Searching for low and high energy diffuse emission within and around pulsar-hosting globular clusters could, in principle, help uncovered the heating structures from these objects and provide a much clearer understanding of the underlying processes at work.
+Searching for low and high energy diffuse emission within and around pulsar-hosting globular clusters could, in principle, help \rt{uncover} the heating structures from these objects and provide a much clearer understanding of the underlying processes at work.